 The Policy is outlined in The Guide for the Care and Use of Laboratory Animals (known as the "Guide") which is put out by the National Academy of Sciences with the backing of the Institute for Laboratory Animal Research.
 The Guide

 Animal research involves many different groups of people including veterinarians, animal caretakers and technicians, and the investigators and their research staff.
 Any organization where animal research is conducted is required to have an Animal Care and Use Program (ACUP).
 The ACUP is a framework for coordinating the groups involved in animal research as well as the Institutional Official and the Institutional Animal Care and Use Committee (IACUC) and its staff.
-The link for the UofL IACUC is provided here.
+Visit the UofL IACUC site.